Lukasa/minimalog/README.md

 ## I'm sold.
 How do I use it?

 It's not all that hard.
 To get hold of the software, clone this repository.
+Then, make sure you have all the packages installed, by running:
+`pip install -r requirements.txt`.
 Next, make sure you have an Amazon S3 account, and an empty S3 bucket.
 Then, you need to make the following changes.
 First, replace the `about.html` template with something that suits you better.
 Then, create a file called